eml-bin/portfolio-eml/iot-monitoring-dashboard/mysql/README.md

 ***

 ### :scroll: My Activities
+> List of my activities in this code
 > * Read documentation for set up
 > * Configure and create the necessary files for the module/service

 ### :eight_spoked_asterisk: Notes
-- `init.sh`: script service for run setup.sql when SQL Edge is ready
+- `init.sh`: Shell script service for run setup.sql when SQL Edge is ready